A Characterization of the n-th Degree Bounded Stochastic Dominance: Examples and Applications

-Interestingly, a closely related class of utility functions to the popular class of constant relative risk aversion utility functions $u_{\gamma}(x) = x^{1-\gamma} / (1-\gamma)$ belongs to $U_{2,[a,b]} \cap AP_{2,[a,b]}$.
-It can be easily shown that utility functions of the form for $\gamma > 0$, $\gamma \neq 1$ and $u_{1}(x)= \log(x) - x/b$ for $\gamma = 1$ belong to $U_{2,[a,b]} \cap AP_{2,[a,b]}$.
-Decision makers with a utility function $v$ balance risk and excepted value.
+for $\gamma > 0$, $\gamma \neq 1$ and $v_{1}(x)= \log(x) - x/b$ for $\gamma = 1$ belong to $U_{2,[a,b]} \cap AP_{2,[a,b]}$.
+Decision makers with a utility function $v$ balance risk and expected value.
 If the expected values of $F$ and $G$ are the same, they behave exactly as CRRA decision makers, but if the expected values are different, then both the difference between the expected values and the behavior of the CRRA decision maker are taken into account when deciding between $F$ and $G$.
+The magnitude of balancing depends on $b$.